-Regarding firm-level variables, we obtained robust results that support previous findings on survival for firms in general, small businesses, as well as those in specific sectors (Musso and Schiavo, 2008; Baumöhl et al., 2019; Iwasaki and Kočenda, 2019; Cucculelli and Peruzzi, 2020; Rico et al., 2020).
+2020; Rico et al., 2020).
 As Harrell's C-statistic values range between 0.6410 and 0.6780, our estimation models have sufficient predictive power.
-In Tables 3 and 4, dependent variables are highly statistically significant in all models, except for firm size in columns [4] and [6] in Table 4.
+In Tables 3 and 4, dependent variables are highly statistically significant in all models, with the exception of firm size in columns [4] and [6] in Table 4.
 Based on these findings, we conclude that (1) Foreign ownership and better corporate performance in terms of Profit margin and Solvency ratio reduce the failure risk of small businesses.
-Moreover, the impact of ownership by foreign investors (Foreign ownership) exhibits by far the strongest economic significance among all firm-specific variables (coefficients exhibit more than a 30% contributing effect with respect to survival, as their values are 0.67 for IQ and 0.63 for FD indices).
-Furthermore, (2) The effect of the company's Age has a nonlinear and positive relationship with the survival probability (risk-reducing effect).
-At the same time, (3) State ownership and the company's Size seem to endanger small business survival.10 As Table 5 shows, these findings are generally confirmed at the industry level.
-However, the effects of ownership structure and company size show sectoral variations.
-Different from business in general, state and foreign ownership is statistically insignificant in the primary sector, and the firm size only affects non-financial services.
+Moreover, the impact of ownership by foreign investors (Foreign ownership) exhibits by far the strongest economic significance among all firm-specific variables (coefficients exhibit more than a 30% contributing effect with respect to survival, as their values are 0.68 and 0.65 for Comprehensive IQ and FD indices, respectively.
+Furthermore, (2) the effect of a company's Age has a nonlinear and positive relationship with its survival probability (risk-reducing effect).
+At the same time, (3) State ownership and the company's Size seem to endanger small business survival.
+8 As Table 5 shows, these findings are generally confirmed at the industry level.
+However, the effects of ownership structure and company size vary by sector.
+Different from business in general, state and foreign ownership is statistically insignificant in the primary sector, and firm size only affects non-financial services.